International Summer School in Refugee Law and Rights

 About the school

-This summer school is a legacy of the late OBE, Professor Barbara Harell-Bond, University of Oxford, initiated with Dr. Selma Porobić in 2011 in Sarajevo, as pioneering academic refugee law training for the humanitarians.
-The school brings together leading academics and practitioners focusing both theoretical and practical aspects of the legal protection of war-displaced populations, with an aim to proactively contribute to its advancement through their future carriers in academia, UN, governmental and non-governmental organizations, media and other sectors of work.
-The principal aim is to advance the skills for protection by exchanging and building expert and cooperation network in responding to the current challenges of the war-displaced persons’ in accessing their protection rights.
+We bring together leading academics and practitioners focusing on both theoretical and practical aspects of legal refugee protection, to proactively contribute to its advancement through future careers in academia, UN, governmental and non-governmental organizations, media and other sectors of work.
+Our goal is to advance legal protection skills and to enhance collaboration in responding to the current challenges of international refugee protection in Europe and globally.

 Summary